uhd-urz/phabricator-sync-ldap/README.md

 # Phabricator Sync LDAP

 This script syncs LDAP groups with Phabricator projects.

 The Phabricator projects need to be specifically marked and only those that are marked will be synced with the specified LDAP group.
 The Phabricator users need to be of a specific AccountType -- all others will not be touched by the script.

 Once [T3980](https://secure.phabricator.com/T3980) is implemented, there is no need for this duct tape anymore.

-# Warning!
+## Warning!

-This script will do DB writes/changes (creating projects, users, and modifying projects).
+While the script takes great care to not destroy anything and just work on specifically defined subsets of the Phabricator users and projects, and it should adhere to the restrictions placed upon the configured administrative user, there may still be bugs, either in Phabricator or this script.

-I highly recommend making a dev instance of phabricator and playing with that, instead of production.
+Thus it is highly recommended to first try this script on a development instance of Phabricator and only afterwards use it in production.

+You do keep backups, don't you?

-# Setup
+## Setup

+### CustomField

-1. To mark projects to be synced, we [add a CustomField](https://secure.phabricator.com/book/phabricator/article/custom_fields/) to those projects, naming the LDAP DN of the group to sync with:
+To mark projects to be synced, we [add a CustomField](https://secure.phabricator.com/book/phabricator/article/custom_fields/) to those projects, naming the LDAP DN of the group to sync with:

 ```json
 {